HKervadec/ltu_data_smashing/webapp/readme.md

-How to prepare inviroment for this app?
+How to prepare enviroment for this app?

 1. Install python on your computer
 2. Install wirtual enviroment on your computer